donde94/donde94/README.md

 <h1>✦ About Me</h1>

 **Over 10 years of experience** in various fields of IT, creative work and customer service.
 I produce electronic music and play multiple instruments.
 I love arts and all sorts of creative work, and my passion lies in video games!
 I do sports actively, study many subjects like philosophy and psychology and I am planning on going to Thailand for a kickboxing camp.
-For now I have years of school ahead of me so that is my main goal and motivation!
-Thanks for checking out my page, bless you!
+For now I am devoted to game development mainly!

 📫 Feel free to contact me: **korentointeractive@gmail.com**